-1. How mediation initiated and what is is the process?
+1. How is mediation initiated and what is is the process?

 The initiating party is required to complete Form RM, Request to Mediate, pay a $200 filing cost and follow the steps outlined in Begin the Process.
 The other party(ies) to the mediation may submit Form RRM, Response to Request to Mediate with Form RM as part of the initial submission or directly to the mediator thereafter.
 Once Form RM is received with the $200 filing cost, the matter is referred to the initiating party’s first choice mediator who will have three business days to accept/decline the mediation.
 The initiating party is provided with a confirmation of the assignment and the mediator’s full contact information.
 Once accepted, the mediator generally has 20 days to schedule the mediation.
 All mediations are expected to be held within 60 days of their assignment to the mediator.